 5: How to Get Your License

 - Pick Your Trade Name: Choose a unique name reflecting your services, avoiding offensive or religious terms.
-Submit three options to the DED for approval.
-For example, “TechTrend Consulting LLC” works, but “God’s IT Solutions” won’t.
+You need to submit at least three options to the DED for approval.

-- Secure a Local Service Agent (If Needed): For mainland licenses, some activities may require a UAE national as a Local Service Agent (LSA) to handle legal paperwork.
-They charge an annual fee (AED 5,000–15,000) but have no ownership or liability.
-Free zone licenses skip this step.
+- Secure a Local Service Agent (If Needed): For mainland business setup licenses, some activities may require a UAE national as a Local Service Agent (LSA) to handle legal paperwork.
+For a Free zone business setup, licenses, you may skip this step.

 Fun fact: In 2024, Dubai issued over 70,000 new trade licenses, with professional licenses making up a significant chunk, thanks to the city’s business-friendly vibe.